 He wasn’t talking very much at that point, so I couldn’t get an answer out of him.

 Despite the fact that my son pooped everyday, and given that I know he was taking in enough fluids and fiber, he still became constipated.
-When he was a tiny baby, he would resist the urge to go.
-My thought is that he experienced a painful bowel movement at some point prior to the constipation, and withheld as much poop as he could.

 In the end, he ended up taking an adult serving of Miralax everyday for a week, which helped clear him out.
 Amazingly, after he was potty trained, all signs of constipation were resolved.